-Mister Seahorse by Eric Carle Children's Book Review
+Mister Seahorse by Eric Carle Delightful Children's Book Summary and Review

 The story of Mister Seahorse follows the colorful lead character through swishing, swirling sea waters to the place where he hatches his young.
 In each colorful image, Mister Seahorse's pouch grows bigger and bigger.
 In the meantime, the reader sees all sorts of underwater sea life in camouflage, and the title character meets many friends along the way, all males, who play a vital role in nurturing their young.
 Mister Seahorse floats calmly through the water and speaks politely and encouragingly to all the sea creatures he meets.
 In fact, Mr. Seahorse encourages everyone he meets!